Real Estate Stats November 7, 2025

 From Toronto Regional Real Estate Board

-Toronto Regional Real Estate Board – Market Stats At A Glance – March 2025
+Toronto Regional Real Estate Board – Market Stats At A Glance – August 2025

 Read the Toronto Regional Real Estate Board Market Watch Report

-Durham Region Real Estate Market Analysis – March 2025
+Durham Region Real Estate Market Analysis – August 2025

-Average Sales Price Trends Upward, but Below Last Year
+📊 Sales Volume Dips Below Last Year

-Sale-to-List Price Ratio Remains Steady
+📉 Sale-to-List Price Ratio Falls to 98%

 Conclusion

-Durham Region Housing March 2025
+Durham Region Housing August 2025

 *Information is believed to be accurate at time of posting but is not guaranteed to be correct.
 Some values may vary slightly based on the exact date and time the reports were generated.
 Market stats are provided by TRREB (Toronto Regional Real Estate Board) and are based on sales for the month of Attached/Row/Townhouses, Condo Apartments, Condo Townhouses, Detached, Detached with Common Elements, Link Homes and Semi-detached. *Some values may vary slightly based on the exact date and time the reports were generated.